grace-nc/bankmuamalat-BI-case-analysis/README.md

 As a Business Intelligence Analyst, **what data-driven strategies can be proposed to maintain or increase sales performance based on the available data**?

 # Goals
-The Main Goals of this analysis is to maintain and improve overall sales performance based on the available transactional data.
+The Main Goals of this analysis is to maintain and improve overall sales performance based on the available transactional data, by:
-By:
+- Identify the top-performing product category by sales and orders
-Identify the top-performing product category by sales and orders Analyze geographic sales performance
+- Analyze geographic sales performance
-Provide actionable strategies to improve revenue and growth
+- Provide actionable strategies to improve revenue and growth

 # Tools
 - SQL, Google BigQuery